eykamp/firmware-update-service/README.md

 # Motivation
 This project is intended to simplify the provision of firmware images for remote over-the-air (OTA) updates using the ESP8266 OTA library (see references).
 It can also serve as a simple repository for firmware images for various projects.

+The code was written to work as a Heroku service, but should work fine on any server with only minor modifications.

 # Endpoints
 <span style="background-color:#0f6ab4; width:50px; color: white; display: inline-block;    text-align: center;">GET</span> `get/<name>`